-Cookie notificationOur website uses our own and third party cookies in order to improve the service on offer.
-By continuing to browse here at People Who, you are agreeing to our
+Cookie notificationWe use our own and third party cookies to improve our service.
+By continuing to browse, you are accepting our

 Download our press releases

 All our materials and information for on-line and off-line media are stored in this section so you can download them.
 If you need something in particular, let us know at email@example.com

 Press Release: European e-patient Report 2015 - a new approach to understanding patients and their illness

 People Who live with an illness – the leading digital platform for e-patients in the UK – publishes today the first results from the European e-patient Report 2015 following its previous announcement in April.
 The report analyses anonymous comments and interactions made by registered users from all over Europe, with a view to providing detailed information on the impact an illness has on an individual’s day-to-day activities and social life – information that often gets overlooked in the traditional clinical environment.